 Most people tend to find recipes online since there is so much free content on the internet, but with a strong audience you can make money selling physical cookbooks as well as online cookbooks.
 If you have loyal followers to your blog or you share unique content, they very likely may buy a physical cookbook.

 You can easily self publish a book, and this can be a useful source of income.
 With the help of the right printing company, even hardcover book printing with high quality images can be relatively inexpensive.
 Be sure that you have an audience to sell a book to before you spend money producing the book, however.
 You’ll want to print them in bulk to save money, but if you can’t sell the books then you’ll end up losing money on this venture.

 Similar to affiliate marketing, writing sponsored posts can be a good source of income for your blog.
 When you begin growing your blog’s visitors and traffic, it’s likely that some people will reach out asking you to recommend their products, or even their blog.
 With a big enough audience, some people will be willing to spend a decent amount of money for a mention or endorsement on your blog.

 If you’re writing recipes, you can feature cooking products that you use in the recipe.
 Big-time food reviewers may even get money from restaurants for a feature on their blog.

 Email marketing is not always the most lucrative form of income, but it can earn you some money and will also help bring visitors back to your blog.
-To make money via email marketing, you could include advertisements, or promote products with affiliate links or from a sponsor.
+To make money via email marketing, get your professional email address so you could include advertisements, or promote products with affiliate links or from a sponsor.